Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Misaligned hot inflows

-where we assumed a factor of four between $R_{25}$ and the disc scale length $\Rdisk$ \citep{kregelFlatteningTruncationStellar2002, vanderkruitGalaxyDisks2011,comeronBreaksThinThick2012, martin-navarroUnifiedPictureBreaks2012}, and the relation between $\Rdisk$ and $\rvir$ derived from abundance matching by \cite{kravtsovSizeVirialRadiusRelation2013}.
-Comparison of eqns.~(\ref{eq:Rd}) and (\ref{eq:Rcirc}) implies that $\Rcircmean$ is on average $\approx60\%$ larger than $4\Rdisk$, so most of the accreting gas circularizes and cools somewhat beyond the edge of the stellar disc.\footnote{In \cite{sternAccretionDiskGalaxies2024} we did not account for the high CGM spin relative to that of the dark matter halo as seen in cosmological simulations, so we concluded $\Rcircmean\approx4\Rdisk$ (see section 6.5 there), rather than $\Rcircmean>4\Rdisk$ as deduced here.
-The high dispersion in CGM spin between halos hints that both cases are relevant, though the latter is likely more common.} A similar argument was made by \cite{Stewart13} and \cite{stewartHighAngularMomentum2017a} in the context of circularization of cold flows accreting onto $z>1$ galaxies.
+where we assumed a factor of four between $R_{25}$ and the disc scale length $\Rdisk$ \citep[e.g.,][]{kregelFlatteningTruncationStellar2002, vanderkruitGalaxyDisks2011,comeronBreaksThinThick2012, martin-navarroUnifiedPictureBreaks2012}, and the relation between $\Rdisk$ and $\rvir$ from \cite{kravtsovSizeVirialRadiusRelation2013} derived from abundance matching.
+Comparison of eqns.~(\ref{eq:Rcirc}) and (\ref{eq:Rd}) implies that $\Rcircmean$ is on average $\approx50\%$ larger than $4\Rdisk$, so most of the accreting gas is expected to circularise and cool beyond the edge of the stellar disc, at a radius consistent with observed \hi\ disc sizes.\footnote{In \cite{sternAccretionDiskGalaxies2024} we did not account for the high CGM spin relative to that of the dark matter halo as seen in cosmological simulations, so we concluded $\Rcircmean\approx4\Rdisk$ (see section 6.5 there), rather than $\Rcircmean\approx7\Rdisk$ as deduced here.
+The high dispersion in CGM spin between halos implies that both cases may be relevant, though the latter is likely more common.} A similar argument was made by \cite{Stewart13} and \cite{stewartHighAngularMomentum2017a} in the context of circularisation of cold flows accreting onto $z>1$ galaxies.

-\citet{sternAccretionDiskGalaxies2024} used an idealized 3D hydrodynamic simulation setup to study how a quasi-spherical hot inflow at radii $r>\Rcircmean$ transitions to a cool disc at $\approx\Rcircmean$, thus going beyond 1D arguments employed by previous idealized studies.
-They showed that the hot inflow first flattens into a thick hot disc geometry when centrifugal forces become substantial, and then cools from $\sim10^6\K$ to $\sim10^4\K$ at the disc-halo interface when the gas becomes fully rotation supported.
-Each fluid element cools at the disc radius corresponding to its own $\Rcirc$, which in turn depends on its specific angular momentum as in eqn.~(\ref{eq:Rcirc}).

-How would a hot rotating inflow cool if the stellar disc rotation axis is tilted by an angle $\thetam$?
-If we can disregard gravitational torques by the disc at radii $\Rcircmean$, most of the accreting gas will cool as if there is no pre-existing disc, forming a disc oriented according to the CGM rotation axis.
-This outer gaseous disc will have a radius $\Rcircmean$ and will be tilted by an angle $\thetam$ relative to the pre-existing inner disc, so it would appear as a warp.
-Therefore, in a typical galaxy, most of the accretion from a hot rotating inflow will occur onto a warp with size $\approx50\%$ larger than the pre-existing disc.
-We verify this conclusion using hydrodynamic simulations below.
+How would a hot rotating inflow cool if the CGM rotation axis is tilted relative to the stellar disc by an angle $\thetam$?
+If we can disregard disc torques on accreting gas, it will cool and form a disc in the midplane defined by the CGM rotation axis as in the aligned case, and will thus appear as a warp with angle $\thetam$.
+To estimate typical torques by the disc, we use eqn.~(9) from \cite{Binney92}: